andrewmeyerhofer/DNS-Practice/README.md

 </p>
 <p>
-I then opened Powershell again on client-1 as an admin.
-I used flushdns to clear the local DNS cache.
+I closed out of Powershell on client-1 and logged back in, this time selecting the "run as administrator" option.
+I then used the flushdns command to clear the local DNS cache.
 I pinged mainframe2 after the flush and the IP address displayed correctly as 10.0.0.4.
 </p>
 <br />